debeando/zenit/README.md

 And this is ingested on:

-- **ClickHouse:** This a columnar database to save all log parsers to analyze them.
 - **InfluxDB:** Scalable datastore for metrics, events, and real-time analytics.

 The numeric values has represent time has in microseconds.